REWARDS LEAFLETS

 All information should be turned over to the District Chief, Phuoc Ninh District, Tay Ninh Province.

-2992
+Leaflet 2992

-In cases where a Communist military unit is induced to rally as a group, the individual inducing the group to rally will receive not only an award for each individual in the unit, but also an extra bonus.
-The rights of the individual who induces a Communist to rally or a group to rally will be respected and his name will not be disclosed.
+In cases where a Communist military unit is induced to rally as a group, the individual inducing the group to rally will receive not only an award for every member in the unit, but also an extra bonus which can be from 20 to 70% depending on the size of the group.

 A unit will only be considered to have rallied as a group if the following conditions are met:

-It must consist of a minimum of three ralliers (one cell).
+A. It must consist of a minimum of three ralliers (one cell).

-They must all be from the same unit.
+B. They must all be from the same unit.

-2993
+Leaflet 2993

 The final leaflet in the group is 2993.
 Like the others in this series it was developed in November 1968.
 Text on the front is: